opencaesar/oml-tutorials/tutorial-2.md

 }
 ```

-Note: how in OML code above, instances already typed by `mission:Components` in P3 are referenced (with `ref`) in this description and declared with another tyype `mechanical:MechanicalComponent`.
-This ability to add multiple types (whether related to each other by specialization or not) to an instacne is a string feature of OML called multi-classification.
+Note: how in OML code above, instances already typed by `mission:Components` in P3 are referenced (with `ref`) in this description and declared with another type `mechanical:MechanicalComponent`.
+This ability to add multiple types (whether related to each other by specialization or not) to an instance is a string feature of OML called multi-classification.
 Being able to add those other types from a different description is yet another nice feature, since it allows separation of concerns.
 (Alternatively, we could have changed the original type of those instances from `mission:Component` to `mechanical:MechanicalComponent`).

 Note: how the magnitude of each component is specified with a double literal.
 The literal type here specifies the precision of the value.
-Recall how the unit of the value has been restricted to `iso-80000-4.1:kilogram` in type `mechanical:MassMagnitude`.
+Recall how the `unit` of the value has been restricted to `iso-80000-4.1:kilogram` in type `mechanical:MassMagnitude`.
 This means all those magnitudes values above have this unit.
 If the restriction was omitted, each instance could have specified its own unit.
-But, restrictiing units makes it easier to unify them in the same system, and manage this in one place, without loosing precision (by ignoring to specify a unit) or inviting inconsistencies (by specifying them with every value).
+But, restricting units makes it easier to unify them in the same system, and manage this in one place, without losing precision (by ignoring to specify a unit) or inviting inconsistencies (by specifying them with every value).

 6. The following is a visualization of the `masses` description: